 Talking to reporters at the end of India-US police chiefs' conference here, Assistant Secretary for Homeland Security David Heyman said there was need to empower communities in the fight against terror as they were likely to get information about any attempt at recruitment.

-He said there were self-radicalized individuals and those recruited from outside.
+Laying stress on community-oriented policing to deal with challenges such as radicalization of individuals, he said there were self-radicalized individuals and those recruited from outside.

 "Each of these cases (require) empowerment of communities, support to their efforts," he said.